Fall Harvest Theme Preschool Activities

 This is the way the rain will fall (wiggle fingers like raindrops falling from the sky).

 This is the way the sun will shine (raise arms, join hands to make a big circle overhead).

 This is the way the garden grows (crouch low, slowly rise up until standing on tiptoe with arms reaching up to the sky).

-Serve homemade soup for snack or lunch.
+- Chop foods to prepare and serve homemade soup for snack or lunch.
 Can you spot the carrots and celery in the soup?

 Cows are in the Corn by James Young